raspberrypilearning/becca-test-project/en/step_5.md

 ## Challange

 --- task ---
-Can you create more items for the kit - what about socks, boots, hoodies, or more decoration?
+What else is in the kit?
+Can you create more designs - what about socks, boots, hoodies, or more decoration?
 --- /task ---

 --- task ---
-You could save the kit as an image and share with you local team
---- /task ---

---- task ---
 What's the team called?
-Use the ask block to add the team name to the project
+Try using the `ask`{:class="block3sensing"} block to add the team name to the project
 --- /task ---

 --- task ---
 Can you add sounds?
-How about a different sound for selecting kit or flag?
+How about a different sound for selecting kit or pattern?
 --- /task ---